matteobachetti/pulse_deadtime_fix/README.rst

 Here is a simple example of how to correct the dead time distortion of a pulse profile.
 The data in the example are from the Crab pulsar, observed with NuSTAR (ObsID 10302001004).

+Note: **This technique will not work if the FITS event list does not have a PRIOR column indicating the livetime since the last event**.

 The following ephemeris from the Jodrell Bank Observatory is used to fold the data:

 .. code-block::